Tag Archives: fundraising for real estate

 Owed Balance

-By keeping a count on what is yet to be cleared and received investors analyze the consistency of income flow.
+By keeping track of what is yet to be cleared and received, investors analyze the consistency of income flow.
 Long dues indicate poor strength of the property and a critically unfit situation to remain invested.

 Pay History